sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 With optimizations included, the runtime of `annotate` has been reduced by approximately 57.4%, leading to an overall tool runtime reduction of 6.4%.
 As expected, the overall runtime of the tool did not decrease significantly as most of the remaining time being spent in visitor functions and AST traversal.

-With all of these prerequisite components implemented, let's take a look at some visitor function implementations.
+With all of these prerequisite components implemented, let's (finally) take a look at some visitor function implementations.

 ## Enums
 Enums are a great starting point as their declaration is simple and usage is straightforward.